 Kiek: “Then promptly ignore us.”

-Babysitting, sleepovers and even simple visits are now during the coronavirus pandemic.
+Babysitting, sleepovers and even simple visits are now out of the question, during the coronavirus pandemic.
 Both Willy and Kiek feel the loss greatly.
 To Kiek, the measures seem a bit excessive: she doesn’t feel vulnerable, while the newspapers inform her that children are unlikely to get ill from the coronavirus and probably won’t spread it, either.
 Why shouldn’t she be allowed to hug, cuddle, roughhouse or play with her grandchildren?
 “Sometimes I wonder: is this all really necessary?”

 But Willy’s son and daughter are both “strict” when it comes to following the guidelines.
 “They’re not allowing any form of physical contact,” she says.